HomeSpan/HomeSpan/docs/Overview.md

       new Characteristic::FirmwareRevision("0.9");    // Firmware of the Accessory (arbitrary text string, and can be the same for every Accessory)
       new Characteristic::Identify();                 // Provides a hook that allows a HomeKit Client to identify the device

-    new Service::HAPProtocolInformation();          // HAP requires every Accessory (except those in a bridfge) to implement a Protcol Information Service
+    new Service::HAPProtocolInformation();          // HAP requires every Accessory (except those in a bridge) to implement a Protcol Information Service
       new Characteristic::Version("1.1.0");           // Set the Version Characteristic to "1.1.0," which is required by HAP

     new Service::LightBulb();                       // Create the Light Bulb Service